-In Keenetic devices, with the ability to use a USB drive, you can enable the built-in FTP server, to provide remote access to USB drive files via FTP.
+In Keenetic devices with the ability to use USB drives, you can enable the built-in FTP server to provide remote access to USB drive files via FTP.
 Access to the server will be provided both from the local network and from the Internet.

 2. If you have a private IP address, you can access the FTP server via a tunnelled SSTP connection.

 4. Some Internet providers are filtering incoming user traffic on standard protocols and ports (e.g. 21 (FTP), 25 (SMTP), 1723 (PPTP) and others).
-Therefore, it is important to know that the ISP does not block the port which the FTP server uses.
+Therefore, it is important to know that the ISP does not block the FTP server's port.

 6. The Keenetic FTP server supports up to 10 simultaneous connections.

-7. To increase connection security, you can use a VPN for remote access to the FTP server.
+7. To increase connection security, you can use a VPN to remote access the FTP server.
 Use one of the supported VPN servers — L2TP/IPsec, PPTP, SSTP, IPSec.

 Then go to the 'Applications' page.
 Here you will see the 'Private cloud' panel.
 Click on the section heading.

 The 'Private cloud' window contains basic server settings and user management functions.

 Enable the 'Allow access from the Internet' option if you want to access the FTP server from the external interface.